apache/zeppelin/docs/docs/development/howtocontributewebsite.md

 To build, you'll need to install some prerequisites.

-Please check 'Build' section on [https://github.com/apache/incubator-zeppelin/blob/gh-pages/README.md#build](https://github.com/apache/incubator-zeppelin/blob/gh-pages/README.md#build)
+Please check 'Build' section on [docs/README.md](https://github.com/apache/incubator-zeppelin/blob/master/docs/README.md#build)

 <br />
 #### Run website in development mode

 While you're modifying website, you'll want to see preview of it.

-Please check 'Run' section on [https://github.com/apache/incubator-zeppelin/blob/gh-pages/README.md#run](https://github.com/apache/incubator-zeppelin/blob/gh-pages/README.md#run)
+Please check 'Run' section on [docs/README.md](https://github.com/apache/incubator-zeppelin/blob/master/docs/README.md#run)

-You'll able to access localhost:4000 with your webbrowser.
+You'll be able to access it on localhost:4000 with your webbrowser.

 <br />
 #### Pull request